Daraga Church: Façade

 The church is known for its Churrigueresque architectural style in its façade, a fine example of Baroque architecture.
 The façade and its walls are made out of volcanic rocks, which are rich in the area.
 The current white façade is the result of a coating of lime for protection from deterioration.
+The façade also employs Mexican Baroque in its detailed ornamentation.

 It is one of the few churches in the country that has four spiral columns known as Solomonic columns or salomónicas.
 The four columns bear round medallions, each with carved images of the four Evangelists.
 Another characteristic of the façade, which is unique to the church, is the absence of either vertical columns or horizontal cornices.
 Engraved on the façade and the adjacent belfry are statues of saints, mostly Franciscans, and rare religious seals such as the coats of arms of the Franciscan order, the Pope's tiara with the keys, and the five wounds or stigmata of St. Francis which survived the Second World War.

 The arch over the entrance has an inscription in Latin which reads, "Bene fundata est domus Domini supra firmam petram" (Well founded is the house of the Lord on firm rock).
 Symbols carved out of stones of the three theological virtues (hope, faith, charity) and the Eucharist are also engraved.